ygorma/DCS-Brazilian-Navy/README.md

 You are prohibited to alter, distribute, sublicense, and/or sell copies of this Mod, and to permit persons to whom the Mod is furnished to do so.

-If you wish to use the 3d models of these Mod in other projects, please contact Henrik Nielsen (KL791) at AVSIM in the link bellow
+If you wish to use the 3d models of this Mod in other projects, please contact Henrik Nielsen (KL791) at AVSIM in the link bellow

 https://www.avsim.com/profile/316294-kl791/